gilangbh/micro-tipping-web3/README.md

 *   Navigate to the `frontend` directory.
 *   Create a `.env.local` file with your `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID`.
 *   Install dependencies: `npm install`
+*   Ensure `frontend/src/abi/Tipping.json` is up-to-date with the latest compiled contract.
-*   Ensure `frontend/src/generated/contract-address.json` exists (it's created by the web3 deployment script).
+*   Ensure `frontend/src/generated/contract-address.json` exists and contains the correct deployed contract address (it's created/updated by the web3 deployment script).
 If not, run the deployment script first.
 *   Start the development server: `npm run dev` (typically runs on `http://localhost:3000`).

 ## Project Structure